Terms and Conditions

 2.2.6 Public Policy Projects reserves the right to make changes to the programme, speakers or venue.

-2.2.7 Final event information including confirmation of registration, direction and the event or brochure will be emailed to delegates approximately one week before the event.
-If you do not receive this confirmation email, please notify the events team on 020 7839 9305 or at email@example.com
+2.2.7 Final event information including confirmation of registration and directions will be emailed to delegates approximately one week before the event.
+If you do not receive this confirmation email, please notify the events team on 020 7839 9305 or at firstname.lastname@example.org.

-2.2.8 Public Policy Projects will include a delegate list in the event or brochure distributed to all attendees.
-Please notify the events team on 020 7839 9305 or at at firstname.lastname@example.org if you do not wish to be included in the delegate list.
+2.2.8 Public Policy Projects may include a delegate list in the brochure distributed to all attendees.
+Please notify the events team on 020 7839 9305 or at at email@example.com if you do not wish to be included in the delegate list.
 The delegates list will be accurate according to the information submitted by attendees.

 2.2.9 Please notify the events team at time of booking of any special requirements that you may have such as dietary restrictions or accessibility needs.
 Without prior notification, we cannot guarantee that we will be able to cater to special requirements.